Local Jobs Program

 View the Local Jobs fact sheet

-25 Employment Facilitators support the delivery of the Local Jobs Program across 25 regions.
-Facilitators are contracted by the Department of Education, Skills and Employment in each region to bring together key stakeholders including employers, employment services providers, higher education and training organisations to work collaboratively to address the priorities identified in the Local Jobs Plan.
-They also chair recently established Local Jobs and Skills Taskforces.
+Employment Facilitators support the delivery of the Local Jobs Program across 51 Employment Regions.
+Employment Facilitators are contracted by the Department of Employment and Workplace Relations to bring together key stakeholders including employers, employment services providers, education and training organisations to work collaboratively to address the priorities identified in the Local Jobs Plan.
+They also chair Local Jobs and Skills Taskforces.

 Local Jobs and Skills Taskforces

 Each Employment Region has its own Local Jobs and Skills Taskforce.
 Taskforces have representation from key local stakeholders such as employer representatives, Chambers of Commerce, education and training providers, social support organisations, employment services providers, and local and state government.